canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 # Two-Node Active-Active High-Availability using Dqlite

-## Rationale

 High availability (HA) is a mandatory requirement for most production-grade Kubernetes deployments, usually implying three or more nodes.

 Two-node HA clusters are sometimes preferred for cost savings and operational efficiency considerations.
-Follow this guide to learn how Canonical Kubernetes can achieve high availability with just two nodes while using the default datastore, Dqlite.
+Follow this guide to learn how Canonical Kubernetes can achieve high availability with just two nodes while using the default datastore, [Dqlite].

-Dqlite cannot achieve Raft quorum with less than three nodes.
+Dqlite cannot achieve a [Raft] quorum with fewer than three nodes.
 This means that Dqlite will not be able to replicate data and the secondaries will simply forward the queries to the primary node.

 In the event of a node failure, database recovery will require following the